juju/docs/src/en/models-cmr-scene-2.md

 juju list-offers -m lxd-cmr-1:cmr-model-1
 ```

+Output:

 ```no-highlight
 Offer  User   Relation id  Status  Endpoint  Interface  Role      Ingress subnets mysql  admin  1            joined  db        mysql      provider  10.87.144.189/32
 ```

 !!!
 Note:
     This command can also filter what offers are included in the result.
-Note that,
+Note
-for brevity, the scenario model is not specified in the below examples.
+    that, for brevity, the scenario model is not specified in the below
+    examples.

 To list all offers for a given application:

 ```bash
 juju list-offers --application mysql
 ```